 If you come from a country signed up to the Bologna Process you will have your educational qualifications recognised in Belgium.
 Everyone else should contact NARIC (Flanders) or the Education section of the Ministère de la Fédération Wallonie-Bruxelles (Wallonia) to get foreign educational certificates of all levels recognised in Belgium.
 If you want to work in certain professions, you may have to have your professional qualifications, both your training and experience, officially recognised or regulated before you can work in Belgium.
 Check here to find out if you need to have your profession regulated and how to go about it.

-On Expatica's jobs in Belgium pages, you'll find a constantly updated list of jobs in different sectors across the country.
+On Expatica's Belgian job search, you'll find a constantly updated list of jobs in different sectors across the country.

-If you’re from the EU, EEA or Switzerland, you can search for a job in Belgium through EURES, the European Job Mobility Portal.
+If you’re from the EU, EEA or Switzerland, you can search for jobs in Belgium through EURES, the European Job Mobility Portal.
 This is maintained by the European Commission and designed to aid freedom of movement within the European Economic Area (EEA).
 As well as looking for work, you can upload your CV and get advice on the legal and administrative issues involved in working in Belgium.
-EURES also holds job fairs in Spring and Autumn.

-Each region of Belgium has its own public employment office where you can browse job vacancies, upload your CV, search for training courses, or get advice on your job search from a consultant online or at a local office:
+Each region of Belgium has its own public employment office where you can browse job vacancies in Belgium, upload your CV, search for training courses, or get advice on your job search from a consultant online or at a local office:

-The European Union employs over 40,000 people in various institutions, many of which are in Brussels.
+The European Union employs more than 40,000 people in various institutions, many of which are in Brussels.
 You do have to be a member of an EU country and usually also fluent in at least two or more languages.
 For information about working for the EU, current job vacancies both permanent and temporary, and to make online applications, see the European Personnel Selection Office (EPSO).
-Also have a look at EuroBrussels for jobs in EU organisations based in Brussels.
+You can also check EuroBrussels for jobs in EU organisations based in Brussels.